network-automation/ansible-napalm-samples/README.md

 ```
 Run the playbook with `ansible-playbook add_vlan.yml`

-Check to see if the VLAN is configured with a `show running-config vlan 10`
+Verify the VLAN is configured with a `show running-config vlan 10`
 ```
 switch# show running-config vlan 10